jaimegag/tkg-zone/windows/README.md

 ### 1.5 Create Configuration for Windows Image

-Edit the `~/workspace/tanzu-poc/windows/windows-airgapped.json` file and change the following fields:
+Edit the `~/workspace/tkg-zone/windows/image/windows-airgapped.json` file and change the following fields:
 - unattend_timezone: < your vcenter environment timezone> # hint: use `tzutil /l` on Windows to get a list of the supported timezone values, or check https://www.windowsafg.com/win10x86_x64_uefi.html
 - password: < your vCenter password >
 - username: < your vCenter username >
 - datastore: < your vCenter datastore >
 - datacenter: < your vCenter datacenter >
 - cluster: < your vCenter cluster >
+- folder: < your vCenter folder where to put the resulting template >
 - debug_tools: < make sure this is set to false otherwise it will fail downloading these tools in an offline environment >
 - vmtools_iso_path < your datastore iso path and vmware-tools iso name you uploaded earlier in this guide >
-- network: < a vCenter portgroup/network available >
+- network: < a vCenter portgroup/network available with DHCP enabled >
 - os_iso_path: < your datastore iso path and windows-image iso name you uploaded earlier in this guide >
 - vcenter_server: < your vCenter IP or FQDN >
 - kubernetes_base_url, containerd_url, additional_executables_list, wins_url, cloudbase_init_url, nssm_url, goss_url, additional_executables_list: < change IP to the IP of one of the Control Plane nodes in your management cluster >